fnielsen/everything/README.rst

 Functional, classes and other names needs to be imported in Python before we can use them (except for the builtins).
 In interactive data analysis rather than a "clean" namespace, you might want quick access to a range of names in Python.
 Pylab already provides access to many names in Numpy and Matplotlib.
-This module, called "everything" expand on Pylab including several other modules relevant for interactive data analysis of data scientists.
+This module, called "everything", expands on Pylab including several other modules relevant for interactive data analysis of data scientists.

 The imports are conditional, i.e., a module is not imported if it is not installed.